mindwarrior/Learn-React/readme.md

 fun1() // Prints true as this method is invoked as a simple function. user.foo1()  // Prints false on console as foo1 is invoked as a object’s method
 ```
+>>> Value of this is evaluated at runtime and can be anything depending how the function is called.

-arrow functions don't have their own this context they use the this of enclosing context.
+Arrow functions don't have their own this context they use the this of enclosing context.
 ### How to bind:
 ```javascript
 class Foo {